My bio, “just the facts” version:

 - Occasional journalist (TIME.com, Washington Post, Boston Globe, etc.)

-- Harvard College ‘house master’ (aka. crazy person who elects to live with 400 undergrads)
+- Former Harvard College ‘house master’ (aka. crazy person who elected to live with 400 undergrads)

 - Early career in the public health sector